meilisearch/documentation/reference/api/settings.md

 Attributes that can be used when sorting search results using the [`sort` search parameter](/reference/api/search.md#sort).

 ::: warning
 Updating sortable attributes will re-index all documents in the index, which can take some time.
+We recommend updating your index settings first and then adding documents as this reduces RAM consumption.
 :::

 [To learn more about sortable attributes, refer to our dedicated guide.](/learn/advanced/sorting.md)